girishsj11/Selenium_Programs_with_Python/README.md

-# Selenium_with_Python_Programs
-Using Selenium code with Python to automate the WebBrowser stuffs

 # Selenium :

-  ***Selenium is a free/open-source automated testing framework to validate a web applications across the different browsers & platofrms. we can create a selenium test code with help of any scripting langauage like python,java, C#,ruby etc...***
+  *Selenium is a free/open-source automated testing framework to validate a web applications across the different browsers & platofrms. we can create a selenium test code with help of any scripting langauage like python,java, C#,ruby etc...*

   **List of tools:**